 1. Figure out if you qualify

-You might qualify for EI maternity or parental benefits if:
+You might qualify for Employment Insurance (EI) maternity or parental benefits if:

-- your normal weekly earnings are reduced by more than 40% because you are on leave
+- your normal weekly earnings have gone down by more than 40%

-- you cannot work because you are pregnant or recently gave birth to a baby or you are a parent caring for a newborn or recently adopted child
+- you're pregnant or recently gave birth, or you're a parent caring for a newborn or a child you recently adopted

 Your qualifying period can sometimes be shorter than 52 weeks.
-For example, if you have been on EI in the past year, your qualifying period will only go back to the start of your last EI claim.
+For example, if you've been on EI in the past year, your qualifying period will only go back to the start of your last EI claim.

-If you have more than one job during your qualifying period, you can add up the hours from all of your jobs to figure out your insurable hours.
+You may have more than one job during your qualifying period.
+If so, you can add up the insurable hours from all of your jobs.

 If you have any violations in the last 5 years, you might need more insurable hours to qualify for EI.